Monday, October 4, 2010

 Still, as my Grandma, an old Dodger fan from Queens would say, "Oh, that Dressen!
 He was so stupid!"
 I tried to tell her Bobby Valentine was dumber.
 She wouldn't buy it.
 She was right: Bobby V made his share of mistakes, but never got the chance to make as many big ones as Dressen.

 1. Rich Kotite, Jets, 1995-96.
 Here we go, the one we cannot top.
 Or "bottom," as the case may be.
-Born in Brooklyn, grew up on Staten Island, went to that Borough's Wagner College, played tight end for the Giants, not at all a bad player -- although he did play for 2 guys on this list, Sherman and Webster.
+He was born in Brooklyn, grew up on Staten Island, went to that Borough's Wagner College, played tight end for the Giants, and was not at all a bad player, despite playing for 2 guys on this list, Sherman and Webster.
 And he was an assistant coach under Joe "Must Go" Walton.
 Were these bad omens?

-On January 4, 1995, a date which lives in infamy -- and not just because it marked the first day as Speaker of the House for Newt Gingrich -- Jets owner Leon Hess announced that he had hired Kotite to be the team's head coach and, effectively, its general manager.
-Why Kotite?
-Well, he was a local guy, a blue-collar guy who could appeal to local fans.
-But Hess knew that Kotite had led the Eagles to a couple of Playoff berths.
-Words that Hess probably knew would outlive him: "I'm 80 years old.
-I want results now!"
+On January 4, 1995, a date which lives in infamy -- and not just because it marked the 1st day as Speaker of the House for Newt Gingrich -- Jets owner Leon Hess announced that he had hired Kotite to be the team's head coach and, effectively, its general manager.

 He got results, all right.
 In 1995, the Jets went 3-13.
-One of those losses was the first win in franchise history for the expansion Carolina Panthers.
-(While the Panthers did reach the NFC Championship Game the next season, that first year they were only 4-12.)
+One of those losses was the 1st win in franchise history for the expansion Carolina Panthers.
+(While the Panthers did reach the NFC Championship Game the next season, that 1st year, they were only 4-12.)
 In 1996, the Jets had their worst season ever, 1-15.
 Two days before the team's '96 finale, GM Kotite fired coach Kotite.
 Owner Hess hired Bill Parcells, and got much better results, although Hess died before Parcells could get the ultimate result for the Jets, like he did twice for the Giants.

-Think about this: The worst team in the history of Philadelphia sports was the Quakers, who played one season in the NHL, 1930-31, and finished 4-36-4, for a "winning" percentage of .136 that makes the decades of ineptitude of the Phillies (pre-Charlie Manuel), A's and Eagles look brilliant by comparison.
+Think about this: The worst team in the history of Philadelphia sports was the Quakers, who played one season in the NHL, 1930-31, and finished 4-36-4, for a "winning" percentage of .136.
+That percentage makes the decades of ineptitude of the Phillies (pre-Charlie Manuel), A's and Eagles look brilliant by comparison.
 The worst single-season team in that city was the 1972-73 76ers, 9-73, .110.